Hosseini1373/review-analysis-in-R/README.md

-# review-analysis-in-R
+## Analysis of ratings in google playstore in Rstudio

-Analysis of ratings in google playstore in Rstudio
+Please refer to report.pdf for a comprehensive scope of the project.